xuos/xiuos_part/APP_Framework/Framework/knowing/kpu/k210_yolov2_detect_procedure/Readme.md

 ## TODO

-* KPU drivers are still not completed, because it is undefined how to reisgter KPU's bus and device name in XIZI system.
-The framework is still directly using the SDK From Canaan Inc. But after the driver completed, it will be easy to adapt framework for the APIs.
+* KPU drivers and frameworks are still not completed, because it is undefined how to reisgter KPU's bus and device name in rt-fusion system.
+The framework is still directly using the SDK with *ifdef* From Canaan Inc. But after the driver completed, it will be easy to adapt framework for the APIs.
 * Camera and LCD drivers between RT and XIZI are not completely compatible.
-So there are some marcos like `ifdef` to make the framework compatible for both systems.
+So there are some marcos like *ifdef* to make the framework compatible for both systems.
+* After completed, all codes from kernel in knowing framework should be posix interfaces,like *PrivOpen*、*PrivIoctrl*、*PrivRead*.